15 Best Weekend Jobs to Boost Your Income

 Bars experience high traffic levels at weekends.
 Sports bars are very busy around weekend sporting events like college and professional football.
 Wedding and event venues will also provide weekend-based opportunities.
 The BLS reports that there were 611,200 bartender jobs in the U.S. economy during 2016.

 Bartenders need to have knowledge regarding mixing drinks, a lively personality, good listening abilities, and customer service skills.
 They earn most of their income from tips, so there is a wide range of potential compensation based on customer traffic.
 Successful bartenders can earn $200 or more per day.

 Most golf courses experience high levels of weekend traffic.
 Caddying opportunities are mainly available during the warmer seasons in areas with temperate winter weather, but can be year-round in states like Florida and Arizona.
 It helps to have first-hand knowledge of equipment and how to approach different holes.
 Physical stamina is required to walk courses and carry clubs.

 Income for caddies varies greatly based on the level of the course and golfer, and the tips received.
-Forbes estimated that caddies could earn between $20-$30 per hour plus tips.
+Forbes estimated that caddies could earn between $20 and $30 per hour plus tips.